Fireparrot/cs480Ignatyuk/README.md

-# PA7: Solar System
+# PA8: Bullet Practice

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for PA7: Solar System.
+All files present are for PA8: Bullet Practice.

 # Building